Mustafa-Taha/Security_Assignments/Assignment_1/README.md

 # program to encrypt and decrypt classical ciphers .

 ### The whole program in one solution.py file.
-### The program supports encryption and decryption using shift, affine, andvigenere ciphers.
+### The program supports encryption and decryption using shift, affine, and vigenere ciphers.
+### Run from cmd or terminal
 ## callable from command line as follows:
   #### First argument is the cipher type [“shift”,”affine”,”vigenere”].
   #### Second argument is the operation type [“enc”, “dec”].